Discover over 9 creative and practical things you can make with the bounty of purple dead nettle growing in your lawn or vegetable beds!

 Purple dead nettle (Lamium purpureum) is an early spring weed that you often find growing in lawns and garden beds.

-It grows like gangbusters in my garden, which I love, but unfortunately, I have to clear some out every year to make space for planting vegetables too.
+It grows like gangbusters in my garden, which I love (and so do the bumblebees!), but unfortunately, I have to clear some out every year to make space for planting vegetables too.

 It’s a nutritious edible and has a ton of healthful benefits and uses, so I don’t just toss it all to the chickens – I save some for our use too!